 New York Giants at Dallas Cowboys (+1.5)

 DeMarco Murray is listed as doubtful for Sunday, while Felix Jones is probable with a bruised knee.
 This could lead to a very one-dimensional Dallas offense.
 The Giants will simply need to focus on shutting down Tony Romo and the pass game.
 Sean Lee is out for the year, which will mean a hit on Dallas’ defense as well.
 New York will be looking to avenge its opening season loss to the Cowboys.
 The Giants’ pass defense has more interceptions (12) than TD’s allowed (10).
 Tony Romo already has 9 picks on the season, and could be adding to that total on Sunday.
 Dallas has the home field advantage, but I think the Giants will grind out a hard fought division win.

 KP’s Pick: New York Giants

 New Orleans Saints at Denver Broncos (-6.5)

 The Broncos are coming off its bye week.
 That means Peyton Manning has had an extra week to prepare for a New Orleans defense that is 30th against the pass.
 In fact, the Saints have allowed 24 points or more in every game this season.
 Expect a shootout, considering Brees and Manning have combined to throw 32 TD’s on the season.
 Denver’s pass defense is ranked in the top ten, but has showed signs of weakness.
-The Broncos are battle tested, but with Drew Brees on the other side of the football, and a Saints team that is playing much better over the last few weeks, this game looks like a shootout that will finish as a three or four point victory.
+The Broncos are battle tested.
+But let’s remember that Drew Brees is on the other side of the football.
+This is a Saints team playing much better in recent weeks.
+Translation: this game looks like a shootout that will finish as a three or four point victory.
 Take New Orleans and the points.

 KP’s Pick: New Orleans